Testing Your New Database

 and run liquibase update

-against your database using that changelog file.
+on your database using that changelog file.

 If there are any failures with creating the databasechangelog table, managing the lock, marking the change sets ran, or anything else.
 GOTO step 3.